UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 </details>

 # Research Interests

 Lately, I have been focusing on interesting problems in generative modelling.
-Specifcally, I like to think about current challenges with Diffusion Models, like non-linear inference processes, simplifying guidance in pre-trained models, and accelerating sampling.
+Specifically, I like to think about current challenges with Diffusion Models, like non-linear inference processes, simplifying guidance in pre-trained models, accelerating sampling and modelling discrete data.
 I also enjoy dabbling in structured modelling and scientific applications of diffusion models.

 I have broad interests in the field of probabilistic modelling.
-I am enthusiastic about problems in Bayesian deep learning related to uncertainty quantification and variational inference.
-I usually like pondering about generalisation, distribution shifts and identifiability in deep probabilistic models.
+I am enthusiastic about problems in Bayesian deep learning related to uncertainty quantification, variational inference and high-dimensional sampling.
+More generally, I like pondering about generalisation, distribution shifts and identifiability in deep probabilistic models.
 I wish I was better at differential geometry, measure theory and high-dimensional sampling.
-Works that aim to quantify/estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.
+Works that aim to quantify or estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.